skramm/dtcpp/README.md

  * attribute values: only numerical at present
  * class value position: either first or last element of the line
  * field separator character adjustable
+ * decimal character for floating-point values can be either '`.`'' or '`,`', does not matter.

 ## Recommended tools